-In accordance with Rule 13p-1, Under Armour performed due diligence from June 2014 through April 2015 to determine the source and chain of custody necessary to determine conflict minerals in the Company's product offerings.
-Under Armour designed its due diligence measures to conform in all material respects with the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High Risk Areas Second Edition (OECD 2012) (the "OECD Framework") and related supplements for each of the conflict minerals.
-This process included building conflict minerals awareness across the supply base and surveying all suppliers that were known to or may have provided products containing metal and/or conflict minerals.
+For 2015, in accordance with Rule 13p-1, Under Armour performed due diligence from October 2015 through May 2016 to determine the impacted products and their suppliers, and source and chain of custody necessary to determine conflict minerals in the Company's product offerings.

+Under Armour's due diligence measures conform in all material respects with the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High Risk Areas Second Edition (OECD 2012) (the "OECD Framework") and related supplements for each of the conflict minerals.
+This process includes building conflict minerals awareness across the supply base and surveying all suppliers that are known to or may provide products containing metal and/or conflict minerals.